wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-data-loss-prevention-microsoft-teams/includes/create-new-dlp-policy-with-microsoft-teams.md

 > [!NOTE]
 > When creating a policy for use with Teams, you must include other technologies that Teams uses; Exchange email, SharePoint sites, and OneDrive accounts as you will see in this section.

 Account information: For all of the walkthroughs in this learning path, you will need to open a browser and connect to <https://compliance.microsoft.com>.
-Sign in to the Compliance Center using your own admin account.
-You will need proper licensing to access the Compliance Center.
+Sign in to the compliance portal using your own admin account.
+You will need proper licensing to access the compliance portal.

 ## Create a new policy using an existing template